-- (a) Conduct an annual bulk underground tank tightness test that can detect a 0.5 gallon per hour leak rate: - (b) Use an automatic tank gauging system to perform release detection at least every 30 days that can detect a leak rate between 0.3 gallon per hour and 1.0 gallon per hour.
-This method must be combined with a bulk underground tank tightness test that can detect a 0.1 gallon per hour leak rate performed at least every three years; - (c) Use an automatic tank gauging system to perform release detection at least every 30 days that can detect a leak rate between 1.0 gallon per hour and 2.0 gallons per hour.
-This method must be combined with a bulk underground tank tightness test that can detect a 0.1 gallon per hour leak rate performed at least every two years; or - (d) The Agency may approve another method if the owner and operator can demonstrate that the method is no less protective of human health and the environment as any of the methods allowed in paragraphs (a) through (c) of this section.
-In comparing methods, the Agency shall consider the size of release that the method can detect and the frequency and reliability with which it can be detected.
-If the method is approved, the owner and operator must comply with any conditions imposed by the Agency on its use to ensure the protection of human health and the environment.
+- (a) Conduct an annual bulk underground tank tightness test that can detect a 0.5 gallon per hour leak rate; - (b) Use an automatic tank gauging system to perform release detection at least every thirty (30) days that can detect a leak rate less than or equal to (one) 1.0 gallon per hour.
+This method must be combined with a bulk tank tightness test that can detect a 0.2 gallon per hour leak rate performed at least every three (3) years; - (c) Use an automatic tank gauging system to perform release detection at least every thirty (30) days that can detect a leak rate less than or equal to (two) 2.0 gallons per hour.
+This method must be combined with a bulk tank tightness test that can detect a 0.2 gallon per hour leak rate performed at least every two (2) years; or - (d) The Agency may approve another method if the owner and operator can demonstrate that the method is as effective and no less protective of human health and the environment as any of the methods allowed in paragraphs (a) through (c) of this section.
+In comparing methods, the Agency shall consider the size of release that the method can detect and the frequency and reliability of detection.
+If the method is approved, the owner and operator must comply with any conditions imposed by the Agency on its use.